ironest/frontend-mentor-challenges/social-links-profile/README.md

 ## Acknowledgments

-Thanks to JCode99, Javier and Liz for introducing me to the fantastic platform [Frontend Mentor](https://www.frontendmentor.io) and for the motivation they provide each other.
-Thanks guys.
+C.I.T.E.
+(Code In the Evening) a new group of emerging developers consisting of myself, @jfcode101, @martinsliz and @javier-liz-0955ba24.
+Thank you guys for introducing me to the fantastic platform [Frontend Mentor](https://www.frontendmentor.io) and for the motivation you provide each other.